top of page

 Repot every three years in the spring, using a cactus & succulent potting mix and the next size up pot.
 Only repot if it's really necessary as can be a bit temperamental and are far better potbound for several years due to increased risk of root rot, also restricted root growth will also increase the chance of blooms.

-Current length approximately 8cms.
-Can trail to about 30 cms over time but are slow growing.
+Current length approximately 10cms.
+Can trail to about 30cms over time but are slow growing.
 Prune stems if they get straggly as this will encourage new bushy growth.

 Pet safe.

-Comes in a recyclable plastic pot witha detailed handmade care label.
+Comes in a recyclable plastic pot with a detailed handmade care label.
+You can choose a ceramic pot at checkout.

 Peperomia Prostrata 'String of Turtles' in the pot of your choice with care card